We are currently home to an adult male Chinese goral called Danling who was born in 2011.

 Edinburgh Zoo’s Chinese goral is housed near the front of the Zoo, opposite the Darwin’s rhea.

-Our Chinese gorals are part of the European Stud Book programme and are managed by the RZSS
+Our Chinese gorals are part of the European Stud Book Programme and are managed by RZSS.

 Chinese gorals (Naemorhedus caudatus arnouxianus) can be found through much of southern, south-eastern and central China.
 They live in steep areas and plateaus in mountainous areas.